 Accounts Are Held

-While chargebacks remain a risk, newer aggregators now provide AI-driven automated dispute resolution tools and real-time fraud detection.
+While chargebacks remain a risk, newer aggregators now provide AI-driven automated dispute resolution tools and real-time protection against refund fraud.
 Proactive alerts and dashboard analytics to manage risk more effectively are also being made available to merchants.

 Funds Can Be Delayed